Welcome to Todd’s Inheritance Museum and Interpretive site, location of the British landing in the assault of Baltimore in September 1814.

 image News & Events image

-We are pleased to announce that Todd’s Inheritance Historic Site, Inc. has been awarded a grant from the Maryland Humanities SHINE grant program.
-This grant means so much to our…
+We are pleased to announce that Todd’s Inheritance Historic Site, Inc. has been awarded a grant from the Maryland Humanities SHINE grant program for 2025.
+This grant means so much…

 Read More